Locked down with my husband, 4 dogs and anxiety

 I joined a gym which ran HIIT-based classes.
 It was a good intro, as I’d never used a gym before and was nervous about just going and working out by myself.
 The machines in regular gyms looked too complicated!
 It was fun, but I wished it was more sociable – everyone just dashed back to their cars after class.

 After a year, I decided to try something new and joined a Kung Fu class.
 I almost didn’t turn up for the first lesson due to my nerves, but I found I loved it!
 It was challenging, fun, and much more sociable.
-We practiced outside all summer, with the coach’s dog sitting and watching happily.
+We practised outside all summer, with the coach’s dog sitting and watching happily.

 I also gave indoor rock climbing a go and loved that, too.
 It set off my anxiety sometimes, but it was huge fun and had that social aspect I enjoyed.